Sententiaregum/Sententiaregum/README.md

 If you use windows, [this blog post helps you to fix that issue](https://harvsworld.com/2015/how-to-fix-npm-install-errors-on-vagrant-on-windows-because-the-paths-are-too-long/).

+#### Local nodejs environment

+As a developer you may want to have a local nodejs environment.
+That can be helpful for local debugging as webstorm doesn't support remote node interpreters.

+You need a nodejs installation and you need to install some global packages.
+You just need to run the following command:

+    npm install -g karma-cli webpack node-sass

+The dev server is currently not supported, if you'd like to auto-compile your bundle, you need to run the following command:

+    npm run watch

+If you'd like to make the assets production-ready, run the following:

+    npm run build

+All local node packages and build production files will be synced.

 ## Deploy

 A deploy is really simple.